I carry a small notebook everywhere I go. I use it to jot things down.

-You have to understand, I am a systems architect by profession, so a lot of my thoughts are about design, especially human design and over the years I have made notes on the good, the bad and the ugly in God’s work.
+You have to understand, I was a systems architect by profession, so a lot of my thoughts are about design, especially human design and over the years I have made notes on the good, the bad and the ugly in God’s work.

 For instance, I give God high marks for employing redundancy.